Brandon-Rozek/website/content/blog/displaying-a-toot-hugo.md

 </div>
 ```

-For the interaction URLs notice the following pattern:
+At time time of post interaction URLs followed the upcoming pattern.
+This has been removed since, and I have not yet found an alternative.

 - Reply URL -> `https://SERVER/interact/TOOTID?type=reply`
 - Favorite URL -> `https://SERVER/interact/TOOTID?type=favourite`